Payment protection insurance: Fines and compensation

 Slightly before that, on 6 April 2011, the Competition Commission released their investigation order designed to prevent mis-selling in the future.
 Key rules in the order, designed to enable the customer to shop around and make an informed decision, include: provision of adequate information when selling payment protection and providing a personal quote; obligation to provide an annual review; prohibition of selling payment protection at the same time the credit agreement is entered into.
 Most rules came into force in October 2011, with some following in April 2012.

 The Central Bank of Ireland in April 2014 was described as having "arbitrarily excluded the majority of consumers" from getting compensation for mis-sold PPI, by setting a cutoff date of 2007 when it introduced its Consumer Protection Code.
-UK banks provided over £22bn for PPI misselling costs – which, if scaled on a pro-rata basis, is many multiples of the compensation the Irish banks were asked to repay.
+UK banks provided over £22 billion for PPI misselling costs – which, if scaled on a pro-rata basis, is many multiples of the compensation the Irish banks were asked to repay.
 The offending banks were also not fined which was in sharp contrast to the regime imposed on UK banks.
 Lawyers were appalled at the "reckless" advice the Irish Central Bank gave consumers who were missold PPI policies, which "will play into the hands of the financial institution."

+UK banks set up multibillion-pound provisions by 2012 to compensate customers who were mis-sold PPI; Lloyds Banking Group set aside £3.6 billion, HSBC have provisions of £745 million, and RBS estimated they would compensate £5.3 billion.
+By 2016 this number had risen to £40 billion.
+By this time PPI had become the most complained about financial product.